 In addition, Server Postback tracking is required for campaigns that don’t direct to a website, notably for mobile apps or API-integrated campaign.

 Overview of steps:

-- First, the advertiser configures the campaign URL to capture identifiers (PanelPlace Unique ID and Campaign Code) and other optional information (UTMs) sent to the advertiser on click.
+- First, the advertiser configures the campaign URL to capture identifier (PanelPlace Transaction ID) and other optional information (UTMs) sent to the advertiser on click.

 - Once a click happens, the advertiser stores session information using one of the mechanisms (Database or Cookies).